UK Bank Holidays · Live Countdown

 What exactly is a bank holiday?

 Bank holidays are set by Royal Proclamation or Act of Parliament.
 They are not automatically updated each year — the dates for substitute Mondays (when a bank holiday falls on a weekend) are confirmed annually.
-The GOV.UK bank holidays page is the authoritative source and is updated as dates are confirmed.
+The GOV.UK bank holidays page is the authoritative source and is updated as substitutes are confirmed.

 Do shops and services close on bank holidays?

-Banks, post offices, GP surgeries, and most public services — including DVLA and HMRC phone lines — do close on bank holidays.
-If you have an urgent financial, medical, or administrative need, plan ahead.
+Banks, post offices, GP surgeries and most public services — including DVLA and HMRC phone lines — do close on bank holidays.
+If you have an urgent financial, medical or administrative need, plan ahead.
 Pharmacies operate a rota system on bank holidays; NHS 111 online can direct you to your nearest open pharmacy.
 Hospitals and emergency services remain operational throughout.

 Public transport runs on reduced timetables on bank holidays, particularly on the main rail network.
 Bus services vary significantly by operator.
 If you are travelling on a bank holiday, especially Christmas or Easter, check your operator's bank holiday timetable in advance — services on the day before a bank holiday can also be affected.